aintnorest/wargame/coreRules.md

 For more information on attack construction and types of effects that can be added, refer to the [Character Creation document](characterCreation.md#attack-creation-guide).

 ### Maneuvers
+NOTE: Maybe move a few things into movement and the rest of the maneuvers can be purchasable abilities.
+Think I'm moving charging into an ability as well.
 * **Disengage:**
   * Cost: Half max Strides, rounded up.
   * Restrictions: None.